Mediterranean Spinach with Pine Nuts and Raisins

 Heat the oil in a soup pot or steep-sided stir-fry pan.
 Add the garlic and pine nuts and sauté over low heat, stirring often, until both are golden, about 3 minutes.

 Add the spinach and cover.
-After 1 minute, uncover and stir, then cover and cook just for another minute or two, until the spinach is just wilted but still bright green.
+After 1 minute, uncover and stir in the scallions, then cover and cook just for another minute or two, until the spinach is just wilted but still bright green.
 Remove from the heat.

-Stir in the lemon juice and raisins, then season to taste with salt and pepper.
+Stir in the lemon juice, raisins, and optional dried tomatoes.
+Season to taste with salt and pepper.
 Drizzle in a little more olive oil if you’d like, and serve at once.